Greetings and welcome to Prairie Moon Waldorf School from the Board of Trustees!

 As an artist, Rick has been supported in his interdisciplinary work with grants from the National Endowment for the Arts, the National Endowment for the Humanities, The National Science Foundation, The New Jersey Historical Commission, the Kansas Arts Commission and the Lawrence Arts Commission.
 Among his honers, he was awarded a Phoenix Award by the Lawrence Arts Commission (now Lawrence Cultural Arts Commission) in 2003 and again in 2016 as a member of The Committee on Imagination & Place.

-Julie Denning was born in South Florida.
+Julie Denning (Secretary) was born in South Florida.
 She enjoyed years of surf, sand, and sun on both the Atlantic and Gulf sides of the peninsula.
 The call of the prairie brought her to Kansas in 1994, where she has remained since.
 In 2000 she graduated with a Bachelor of Science in Horticulture from Kansas State University.
-Julie is self employed, operating her own landscaping business, since 2003.
+Operating Greenthumb Landscaping, she is still finds job satisfaction after fifteen years of selfemployment.

 Julie joined the Prairie Moon Board because she believes that PMWS can offer Lawrence and surrounding communities an incredible experience for students and families.
 Our growing Prairie Moon community receives benefits that reach far outside the classroom.
-Julie serves on the board as the New Parent Liaison and is also one of the SCRIP facilitators for the school.
+Julie is serving her third year on the board and is also one of the SCRIP facilitators for the school.

-Her daughter is enjoying middle school and is in her third year at Prairie Moon.
+Her daughter is enjoying middle school and is in her fourth year at Prairie Moon.
 The entire family is happily engrossed in Waldorf's inspiring educational curriculum.
-Between frequent travel stints, both short and long, Julie and her family enjoy reading, cooking, gardening, and home improvement projects.
+Between frequent travel stints, both short and long, Julie and her family enjoy reading, cooking, gardening and home improvement projects.

 Melissa Watson (Administrative Director) Melissa joined Prairie Moon as a parent in the Early Childhood program in 2007.
 In 2008 she joined the Board of Trustees as the Facilities and Environment Chairperson.
 In 2009 Melissa became the Administrator and began her training in administration in 2010.
 In 2012 she received her certificate in Waldorf school administration from Rudolf Steiner College in Sacramento, California.
 Melissa also has a Master's Degree in Fine Arts from Queen's College, City University of New York, and a Bachelor's Degree in Fine Arts from the Kansas City Art Institute in Kansas City, Missouri.